Skip to content

 Go to the Assembly tab in the MetaHuman character and set the following:

-• Pipeline: Optimized
+• Pipeline: Cinematic

 • Set the name to your character's name